Royadd/Scraper/README.md

 # Scraper
-# This scrapes only the headlines under News tab of rediff.com.
+# This scrapes only the headlines under News tab of rediff.com's headlines of a particular date.